 During the lease term in Dumfries

-During lease, the rental belongs to the renter we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
+During lease, the rental property belongs to the tenant we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
 If Nesbitt Realty has a good reason to go into a rental property in Dumfries, the tenant must allow us to access the rental home.
-Some justifiable reasons to access rental home are to:
+Some solid reasons to come into rental property are to:

-Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent prior to coming into the rental property.
-However, Nesbitt Realty can and will come into the rental property without renter consent in emergency situations.
+Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent prior to entering the rental.
+However, Nesbitt Realty can and will enter the rental home without renter consent in emergency situations.
 We will never abuse the right of entrance or use it to agitate renters in Dumfries.
-Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will only come into at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-- Before you put a renter in your rental property in Dumfries
+- Before you put a renter in your property in Dumfries

 - Collections and evictions